 Convener/s should contact their TG membership at least twice per year.
+Convener/s must do so through the TG email distribution list by logging in via TASA's website TG convener control panel.
 It is recommended that this occur: